American Express: 1980s

-In 1983, as part of Robinson's plan to expand into international banking of wealthy clients, Amex acquired Trade Development Bank of Geneva from Edmond Safra for US$550 million and Safra became a member of the board of directors of Amex.
+In 1983, as part of CEO James Robinson's plan to expand into international banking of wealthy clients, Amex acquired Trade Development Bank of Geneva from Edmond Safra for US$550 million and Safra became a member of the board of directors of Amex.
 TDB executives were excluded from important company decisions and Safra unsuccessfully tried to repurchase the bank.
 Safra then opened a competing bank.
 In response, American Express launched an international smear campaign against Safra by inaccurately reporting to news and media outlets in that Safra was being investigated by the FBI for being involved in the Iran–Contra affair, along with drug trafficking and the mafia.
 All of the accusations were confirmed to be false and led to the resignation of Harry L. Freeman, public relations chief of American Express, after admitting to the entire scandal.
 In July 1989, American Express publicly apologized to Edmond Safra and donated $8 million to the charity of his choice.
 In 1990, American Express sold its Swiss banking operations to Compagnie de Banque et d'Investissements, which led to the creation of Union Bancaire Privée (UBP).

+To move into a middle market that neither its Shearson brokerage arm nor its travel and entertainment card operation generally served, in 1984 American Express completed its acquisition of Investors Diversified Services (IDS), a major marketer of insurance and mutual funds with a sales force of 4,500 agents managing $16.6 billion in assets, and in 1995 renamed it American Express Financial Advisors.